1 What Deployment Options Does Mendix Provide?

 An application built with Mendix is based on a cloud-native design and conforms to Twelve-Factor App principles.
 The Mendix Runtime is fully optimized to run in a container technology that is compatible with most modern cloud platform offerings like Kubernetes and Cloud Foundry.
 Mendix apps are thus able to utilize benefits of these cloud platforms such as auto-scaling, auto-provisioning, auto-healing, low infra-overhead, CI/CD support, and cloud interoperability.
 For more information on these Mendix architecture principles, see Architecture Principles.

-Within this flexible model, Mendix supports a large variety of deployment options that allow you to run your Mendix application on a public, virtual private, private, or hybrid cloud or via a traditional (virtual) server.
+Within this flexible model, Mendix supports a large variety of deployment options that allow you to run your Mendix application on a public, virtual private, private, hybrid, or multi cloud or via a traditional (virtual) server.

 1.1 Public Cloud

-If you want to acquire the best utilization rate for your infrastructure, to maintain optimal flexibility, and to convert your capital investment into operational expenses, the public cloud is the best choice.
+If you want to achieve the best utilization rate for your infrastructure, maintain optimal flexibility, and convert your capital investment into operational expenses, the public cloud is the best choice.
 Mendix has support for most public cloud vendors, such as Mendix Cloud, IBM, SAP, Microsoft, AWS, and Google.
-For Mendix Cloud, SAP, and IBM, we deliver a fully integrated experience in which you can run your app with a single click via your cloud choice.
+For public cloud providers supporting Cloud Foundry, such as Mendix Cloud, SAP, and IBM, we deliver a fully integrated experience where you can deploy your app with a single click to your choice of cloud.

 For more information, see the section How Can I Run Mendix in the Public Cloud? below.